Pregnant women, children and bushfire smoke

 Do face masks help?

-Most face masks will not filter the fine particles of smoke so they will not be effective in protecting you or your children from smoke.
-The only types of face mask that do provide any protection are P2/N95 rated face masks.
+The only types of face mask that do offer any protection are P2/N95 rated face masks.
 These can be purchased from hardware stores and must be properly fitted to be of any use.
-However, they are not designed for children.
+However, they are not designed for use by children.

 Do air purifiers work?

-Air purifiers that have a high efficiency particle air (HEPA) filter can reduce the smoke particles in your house.
-It's important that indoor air purifiers are properly matched to the size of your room and that the room is well sealed.
+It's important that indoor air purifiers are properly matched to the size of your room and that your room is well sealed.

 Resources and support